sourcegraph/handbook/content/departments/sales/tools/salesforce.md

 ##### Opportunities Related to Cody

-Now that Cody is generally available for sale, guidance has been updated to include Cody as one of our core products.
-Opportunities related to Cody should now follow the above taxonomy guidelines
+Although Cody remains in Beta, guidance has been updated to include Cody as one of our core products.
+Opportunities related to Cody should now follow the above taxonomy guidelines if we plan to grant access to Cody Beta for the customer.

 ### Associating contacts to opportunities